DATA PROTECTION NOTICE

 7. The possible existence of automated decision making in respect of your personal data

-Unless one of the following exceptions apply, we will not process your personal data in such as way to subject you to a decision which produces legal effects concerning you or which significantly affects, you, based solely on automated processing, including profiling:
+We will not process your personal data in such a way as to subject you to a decision which produces legal effects concerning you or which significantly affects, you, based solely on automated processing except:

 - where the decision is necessary for entering into, or performing, a contract between us;